amckay/OptStab/README.md

-# "Optimal Automatic Stabilizers" eplication Material
+# "Optimal Automatic Stabilizers" Replication Material

 Codes to replicate results in "Optimal Automatic Stabilizers" by Alisdair McKay and Ricardo Reis.